Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/fill-layer.md

 }
 </pre>

-* `state`: The block provider that will be used for the layer.
+* `state`: The block state that will be used for the layer.
 * ‌<bl>[I]</bl> `height`: The height that the layer of blocks will be placed at, as an offset from the bottom y-coordinate of the world.